AdobeDocs/commerce-operations.en/help/upgrade/upgrade-compatibility-tool/install.md

 >[!WARNING]
 >
->If the **Adobe Commerce access keys** are not correctly configured, the [!DNL Upgrade Compatibility Tool] will not install and you will get errors when running the `composer install` command.
+>If the **[!DNL Adobe Commerce] access keys** are not correctly configured, the [!DNL Upgrade Compatibility Tool] will not install and you will get errors when running the `composer install` command.

 ### Node.js